OlympusDAO/olympus-docs/docs/governance/01_proposal_lifecycle.md

 ## Emergency State
 In the event that gOHM supply collapsed below MIN_GOHM_SUPPLY, Governor Bravo contract enters an emergency state.
-No proposal can be submitted, activated, queued or executed.
+No proposal can be submitted, activated, queued, or executed.
 The only action that can be taken is `emergencyPropose()` which can only be called by Veto Guardian.
 This function is used to propose a new proposal to address the emergency situation.

 :::info